Mercedes-Benz CLR: Aftermath

 CLR No. 6 appeared at a track day event held at the Nürburgring in 2009.
 The dive planes added to the car before the start of Le Mans are still on the front fenders.

 Following the race the ACO and the Fédération Française du Sport Automobile (FFSA) national motorsport body investigated the incidents.
 The FFSA questioned the ACO's decision to allow Mercedes to continue to compete after the two accidents prior to the race start, but the ACO argued that there were no indications that the problems that befell CLR No. 4 were shared by the other Mercedes entries.
 The ACO argued that the design of the CLR, with the longest front and rear overhang amongst the prototype field, was the cause of the problem.
-A Porsche 911 GT1, similar in design to the CLR, had suffered a nearly identical accident the year before at Road Atlanta in the United States.
+Already in 1998, at Road Atlanta in the United States, the Porsche 911 GT1-98 of Yannick Dalmas, similar in design to the CLR, had suffered a nearly identical blow over accident when going over a hump, and at the very same place in 2000, the open cockpit BMW V12 of Bill Auberlen also backflipped.
 The ACO changed the regulations for the LMGTP category in 2000, decreasing the allowable length of overhang.
 The FIA also instructed its Advisory Expert Group to develop new regulations to prevent similar airborne accidents in other racing cars.
 The LMGTP class itself was abandoned by the teams in 2000 as Toyota cancelled its programme and Audi concentrated on open-cockpit LMP cars; the class reappeared in 2001.

 Peter Dumbreck, in response to his accident, initially blamed the height of the kerbs he had run on when his car became airborne, but Mercedes-Benz responded by stating that blame did not lie with the circuit.
 The kerbs, as well as the entire Le Mans circuit, were all approved by the FIA.
 After the 2000 race the ACO and the French government made modifications to the Route nationale 138 which forms the Mulsanne Straight, by decreasing the height of a hill by 26 ft on the approach to the Mulsanne Corner where Webber had his warm-up accident.